nrwinner/Particulate/README.md

 If you're planning to make changes to the code base, the system comes with nodemon already installed.
 Instead of running `npm start`, run `npm run serve`.
 This will build the application and host it at `localhost:8080` every time a file is changed.

+**Note: When selecting the Particle Burst animation, click anywhere on the canvas to see the simulation.**

 ## Using the library